SAP-archive/cloud-cf-furnitureshop-documentation/Exercise-04-Order-New-Items/README.md

 21. Under the _Confirm_ section, enter:
     - Instance Name: `connectivity`
 22. Click _Finish_.

-23. Return to the _Service Marketplace_ under _Services_ for your space.
-24. Search for _destination_.
-25. As you did for _connectivity_, select Instances from the left menu and click _New Instance_.
-26. Leave everything default for _Service Plan_, _Specify Parameters_ and _Assign Application_.
-27. Under _Confirm_, enter:
-    - Instance Name: `destination`
-28. Click _Finish_.
-29. You can view your _Service Instances_ from the left menu:
+23. You can view your _Service Instances_ from the left menu:

 ![service instances](images/Exercise2_16_service_instances.JPG)

-13. We are now ready to build the project furnitureshop, deploy to Cloud Foundry.
+24. We are now ready to build the project furnitureshop, deploy to Cloud Foundry.
-14. Right-click your project and click _Build CDS_.
+25. Right-click your project and click _Build CDS_.
-15. Confirm that the Build CDS has completed successfully.
+26. Confirm that the Build CDS has completed successfully.
-16. Right-click your project and click _Build_.
+27. Right-click your project and click _Build_.

 ![Build Project](images/Exercise2_17_build.JPG)

-17. Confirm that the build has completed successfully.
+28. Confirm that the build has completed successfully.
-18. The result of the build should be a new folder in your project for the mta archives (`mta_archives`).
+29. The result of the build should be a new folder in your project for the mta archives (`mta_archives`).
-19. Expoand the mar_archives folder and the folder for your project and then right-click the furnitureshop0.0.1.mtar and click _Deploy-Deploy to SAP Cloud Platform_.
+30. Expoand the mar_archives folder and the folder for your project and then right-click the furnitureshop0.0.1.mtar and click _Deploy-Deploy to SAP Cloud Platform_.

 ![Deploy mtar](images/Exercise2_18_deploy_mtar.JPG)

-20. In the _Deploy to SAP Cloud Platform_ dialog, enter:
+31. In the _Deploy to SAP Cloud Platform_ dialog, enter:
     - Cloud Foundry API Endpoint: `https://api.cf.eu10.hana.ondemand.com`
     - Organization: `TechEd2018_OPP363`
     - Space: `<your space>`

 ![CF Endpoint](images/Exercise2_19_deploy_mtar_cf_endpoint.JPG)

-21. Let us next test the application
+32. Let us next test the application
-22. Login to SAP Cloud Platform Cockpit -> Navigate to your Space -> Applications
+33. Login to SAP Cloud Platform Cockpit -> Navigate to your Space -> Applications
-23. If you have followed all the steps from the start of Exercise 1, You should see 4 applications
+34. If you have followed all the steps from the start of Exercise 1, You should see 4 applications

  - db: This is the db module that was deployed as part of the mta deployment
  - srv: This is the srv module with CDS and Java code that was deployed as part of the mta deployment